intel-analytics/BigDL-2.x/pyzoo/zoo/examples/orca/learn/ray_on_spark/rl_pong/README.md

 * `--cluster_mode` The mode of spark cluster, supporting local and yarn.
 Default is "local".
 - `--object_store_memory`The store memory you need to use on local.
 Default is 4g.
 - `--driver_cores` The number of driver's or local's cpu cores you want to use.
 Default is 8.
 - `--iterations` The number of iterations to train the model.
-Default is 10.
+Default is -1, training will not terminate.
 - `--batch_size` The number of roll-outs to do per batch.
 Default is 10.

 **Options for yarn only**